-Tired of whisking and stirring eggs forever to achieve that elusive perfect scrambled egg?
+Tired of whisking and stirring eggs forever to achieve elusive perfect scrambled eggs?
 Well, worry no more! 🙂 This easy, foolproof recipe will give you Perfect, Creamy, Fluffy Scrambled Eggs in 1 minute!

 Scrambled eggs often get a bad rap.
 It’s hard to nail it, it needs to be cooked slowly and at low temperature or you risk having the eggs taste bland and watery, and worse still, you end up with the eggs separated.

 There are so many rules to follow to make PERFECT scrambled eggs, but frankly, I’ve been eating fluffy, creamy, delicious scrambled eggs for years with no issues! 🙂 And I break most of the rules.

 This recipe for Perfect, Creamy, Fluffy Scrambled Eggs is one my mom taught me when I was 8 years old, and I’ve been making it that way ever since.
 This is the second recipe I learned from my mom (the first was how to make an omelette), and there’s ONE SECRET INGREDIENT that makes this recipe work perfectly every time – cornstarch!
 I used to wonder why she added cornstarch to her scrambled eggs, but it always made the recipe foolproof and easy, even for an 8 year old!

 So let’s look at the rules of making classic scrambled eggs

 First up, rules that I like to break

 Rule #1 – Cook the eggs on low heat.